decred/politeiagui/README.md

 To make this process easier we use [dotenv](https://github.com/motdotla/dotenv).

 Specify your config options by creating a `.env` file in the root folder of the project.
-All variables must be preceeded by "REACT_APP" as follow:
+All variables must be preceded by "REACT_APP" as follow:

 **/.env:**